snowplow/marketing-attribution-accelerator/content/_index.md

 !['logo-banner'](images/logo_banner_2.png)

 Welcome to the **Fractribution** accelerator.
 This is an accelerator to demonstrate and guide you on how to run fractional attribution analysis on Snowplow data, coined 'Fractribution'.
 Fractional attribution allows you to attribute the value of a conversion to one or more channels depending on the conversion pathway.
-As a result, it becomes possible to determine the revenue per channel, as well as the return on advertising spend (ROAS) if you have spend data for each marketing channel.
-Once finished, you will be able to build a deeper understanding of customer behaviour on your website and use your data to influence business decisions.
+As a result, it becomes possible to determine the revenue per channel, as well as ROAS<sup>*</sup> once you have cost data for each marketing channel.
+Once finished, you will be able to enhance your strategic marketing decisions, such as channel investment and focus, in a more data informed way.

 Here you will learn to: